 Assist with the other Center-wide programmatic duties as needed.

 This description is a general statement of required major duties and responsibilities performed on a regular and continuous basis.
 It does not exclude other duties as assigned.

 Minimum Qualifications (Mandatory):

-Must be a registered nurse, licensed in Maryland, be part of the Nursing Compact, or have a 90 day temporary license issued by the state where the position is located prior to their start of employment.
+Must be a registered nurse, licensed in the state that the position is located, be part of the Nursing Compact, or have a 90 day temporary license issued by the state where the position is located prior to their start of employment.

 3 years of related experience.